Youngtimer scheme limited to cars 25 years old or older

 When?

-This change in the Wages and Salaries Tax Act (Wet op de loonbelasting) and the Income Tax Act (Wet inkomstenbelasting) will take effect on 1 January 2027.
+This change in the Wages and Salaries Tax Act (Wet op de loonbelasting) and the Income Tax Act (Wet inkomstenbelasting) was intended to take effect on 1 January 2027.

 Amendments